hannutt/TO-DO-GUI-Sqlite3/README.md

 Save a new note:

-Enter the id-number in the note number field, you can desire the number yourself Enter a note in the todo field.
+Enter the id-number in the note number field, (you can desire the number yourself).
-Enter the due date in the deadline field. click save button.
+Enter a note in the todo field and the due date in the deadline field. click save button.

 Show notes: